Brandon, Texas

-Brandon is an unincorporated community located in Hill County in Central Texas.
+Brandon is an unincorporated community located in Hill County in Central Texas, United States.
 It is located at the intersection of State Highway 22 and FM 1243, approximately ten miles east of Hillsboro.

+History

 Brandon had an estimated population of eighty in 2010.
-It once had its own school, located at the site of the present community center, but it burned down in the early 20th century.
+It once had its own school, located at the site of the present community center, but that burned down in the early 20th century.
 The building that now serves as the community center was originally built as a school building, but a dwindling population forced its closure.
 Area students have been attending school in the nearby town of Bynum (Bynum ISD) since at least the 1970s.
 Although the community is unincorporated, it has a post office, with the ZIP code of 76628.

 Originally part of Navarro County, a post office was opened near here in 1852 and given the name of White Rock.
 A year later, with the formation of Hill County, the small community was within the Hill County lines.

 After the Civil War, the name of the post office was changed (several other communities were named White Rock) to Jackson.
 In 1868 a Dr. J.R.
 Harrington (dentist), founder of the town, built one of the earliest grist mills in Hill County.
-Corn meal, basic to settlers' diet, was ground here.
-Dr. Harrington Built a dam on White Rock Creek near here as a water source for power in the millhouse.
-A grist mill was primary need in every early community.
+Corn meal, basic to settlers' diets, was ground here.
+Dr. Harrington built a dam on White Rock Creek near here as a water source for power in the millhouse.
+A grist mill was a primary need in every early community.
 Where bread could be made, settlements thrived.
 A good water supply and a grist mill were essential to a successful town.
 The final change of name occurred in 1873 when the doctor named the town Brandon and became the community's postmaster.

 As a result of its location on the Hillsboro to Corsicana road, Brandon grew.
 The railroad arrived in 1888 but missed the town by a mile.
 The community didn't have any problem with relocation, and local resident Robert Andrew Ferguson donated land near the railroad line for the new location.
 Citizens suggested renaming the town "Ferguson" in his honor but Ferguson rejected the suggestion and the town retained the name Brandon.